R4DDER5/CZ/project-scope.md

 #### Screening Forms

-Screening forms will be based on the standard form process.
-The diference with screening forms is that the form will be processed by internal staff member input recorded and then final document generated.
+Screening forms will follow the standard form creation process.
+Screening forms with differ from standard forms mainly due to the requirement that screening forms will be processed on behalf of the user usually by an internal staff member input recorded and then final document generated.

 Screening forms will need to also have the ability of conditional logic